NyagaM/ont-methylDMR-kit/README.md

   --input_modbam1 /path/to/modBam for sample 1 \
   --input_modbam2 /path/to/modBam for sample 2 \
   --output_dir /path/to/write output \
-  --gene_list /path/to/gene_list.txt  # if not provided, all regions will be plotted or use --imprinted to plot across imprinted genes
+  --gene_list /path/to/gene_list.txt  # if not provided, all regions will be plotted
   ##--reference provide a reference to plot DMRs using methylartist as well
 ```
-To run the full DMR analysis workflow between between two haplotypes:
+To run DMR analysis workflow from bedmethyls as the starting point between between two haplotypes:

 ```
 nextflow run ont-methylDMR-kit/main.nf -profile standard \